 - Only the person who signed up for it can transfer money

 If you are an accountant, what you’ll notice, is that you can’t see it, only non accountant Admin users will see it.
 You can only set up the QuickBooks Cash Account when you apply for a QB Payments account or Set it as your default deposit account for an existing account.
-Since there are not just one, but two financial institutions at play here, as an accountant, you would not want to be the logged in user involved in the setup and activation of this account, so you won’t even see the Cash Flow menu option on the left side.
+Beginning in March 2020, this will be rolled out to Accountants and QBOA firms as an available option.

 If you would like to learn more tips and tricks, click here to access our entire course library!!